kubernetes/community/contributors/design-proposals/api-machinery/aggregated-api-servers.md

 multiple apiservers are running.

-Wording note: When we say "API servers" we really mean groups of apiservers, since any individual apiserver is horizontally replicatable.
-Similarly, kube-aggregator itself is horizontally replicatable.
+Wording note: When we say "API servers" we really mean groups of apiservers, since any individual apiserver is horizontally replicable.
+Similarly, kube-aggregator itself is horizontally replicable.

 ## Operational configurations